 Emergency Air Medical Transportation Act Fee pursuant to Government Code 76000.10; goes to County Emergency Air Medical Transportation Fund - $4.00.

 Parking Violations Processed by the court.
 These violations must be issued on a Notice to Appear and signed by the violator.- $3.00 per parking violation.
-Pursuant to SB 857 and Government Code 76000.3, effective 12/19/10; goes to the State Trial Court Trust Fund.
+Pursuant to SB 857 and Government Code 76000.3, effective 12/19/10; it goes to the State Trial Court Trust Fund.